bluegraybox/go-wiki/README.md

 At some point, you'll be prompted to upload a configuration file.
 This is the `ebconfig.zip` file you just created.
 The name you give it will have to be unique.
 It doesn't need to be a formal release number, but it will help if it's descriptive (in case you're fiddling around with config settings).

+You will need to set the user and password for the wiki as Elastic Beanstalk environment variables.
+In the dashboard for your app, click on Configuration then the little gear next to the Software Configuration box.
+Add environment properties named 'username' and 'password'.